karjamatti/Copula-GARCH/README.md

 ## DISCLAIMERS

-This is an illustrative project, and should NOT be used in financial decision making!!!!
-The outputs of the tool are purely illustrative and should not be taken as certain.
-The script is written by a non-professional developer, and is likely to contain errors, bad practices and other mishaps.
+The script is likely to contain errors, bad practices and other mishaps.
-The functionality of script is in no way guaranteed.
-This script is not meant to be distributed in exchange for any compensation.
 If you have any questions, please contact the email address found in this document.

-ALL RIGHTS RESERVED.
-Matti Karjalainen, 2019.